open-power/snap/hardware/README.md

     ./setup/donut_settings

-Create the environment after environment variables are set (e.g. via ./setup/donut_settings):

-    ./setup/create_environment

-If you want to include the memcopy action example you need to pass option -e to this script:

-    ./setup/create_environment -e
+# Image and model build

+In order to prepare the vivado environment for this project call

+    make create_environment

-Instead of calling create_environment you may also call make from within ./setup.
+from within ./setup.
 Pre-requisite for this is that the environment variables for this project are defined (e.g. by calling the donut_settings script).
-The memcopy example will be included if the environment variable EXAMPLE is defined.

-    make create_environment
+The variable SIMULATOR is used by create_environment in order to determine for which of the simulators xsim, questa or ncsim the environment will be prepared.

-The memcopy action example will be included if the environment variable EXAMPLE is defined.
+The memcopy action example will be included if the environment variable EXAMPLE is defined:

     make create_environment EXAMPLE=1

-If you call make w/o any targets then the image build is kicked off.
-In order to build an image including the memcopy action example call
+If you call make w/o any targets then the environment is created and an image build is kicked off.
+In order to build an image including the memcopy action example call:

     make EXAMPLE=1

+If you want to build an image when the environment is already prepared you may skip the step create_environment and call make with target build:

+    make build

+(Note: the decision if the memcopy action example gets included is made in the create_environment step.)

+Please refer to ./setup/Makefile for the more supported targets like clean, config, copy, ...

+# Simulation

-Kick off simulation from subdirectory sim using the script run_sim.
+You may kick off simulation from within subdirectory sim using the script run_sim.
 For a memcopy example (after creating the environment with option -e) call:

-    ./run_sim -app "tools/stage2 -m 2"
+    ./run_sim -app "tools/stage2 -a 2"